metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_secret_store_v1beta1_manifest.md

 Required:

 - `auth` (Attributes) Auth configures how secret-manager authenticates with a bitwarden machine account instance.Make sure that the token being used has permissions on the given secret. (see [below for nested schema](#nestedatt--spec--provider--bitwardensecretsmanager--auth))
-- `ca_bundle` (String) Base64 encoded certificate for the bitwarden server sdk.
-The sdk MUST run with HTTPS to make sure no MITM attackcan be performed.
 - `organization_id` (String) OrganizationID determines which organization this secret store manages.
 - `project_id` (String) ProjectID determines which project this secret store manages.